 - Let all the roasted ingredients cool down completely.
 Grind them to a fine powder without adding water.
 Homemade garam masala powder is ready.

-For making chicken curry
+For making Andhra chicken curry

 - Add onions and sauté until they are golden.